-Armis Biopharma Announces FDA Approval of VeriFixx™ Small Bone Implant
+Armis Biopharma Announces FDA 510(k) Clearance for VeriFixx™ Small Bone Implant

 Nov 19, 2020, 07:30 ET

 FORT COLLINS, Colo., Nov.
-19, 2020 /PRNewswire/ -- Armis Biopharma, Inc. announced today the U.S. Food and Drug Administration (FDA) has approved the VeriFixx™ Small Bone Implant for the fixation of osteotomies and reconstruction of the lesser toes following correction procedures for hammertoe, claw toe and mallet toe.
+19, 2020 /PRNewswire/ -- Armis Biopharma, Inc. announced today the U.S. Food and Drug Administration (FDA) has provided 510(k) clearance for the VeriFixx™ Small Bone Implant for the fixation of osteotomies and reconstruction of the lesser toes following correction procedures for hammertoe, claw toe and mallet toe.
 VeriFixx™ is designed to make surgical corrections of this kind more accessible to patients through shorter time to ambulation, shorter overall recovery time and reduced pain.

 "For patients requiring a small bone implant, the length of recovery and pain are common concerns," said Ted Ziemann, Chairman and CEO of Armis Biopharma.
 "With our unique proprietary design, we are excited to bring a new technology to the medical device market that specifically addresses these concerns while maintaining the benefits of current standard of care."